*March 29, 2023*

 See below for further information.

-The BREB expects that all researchers, including those conducting course-based research projects, will follow UBC’s Infectious Disease Framework and take precautions against infectious diseases; this includes doing health checks for themselves and their participants before engaging in research.
-For more information about reducing infectious disease transmission, see UBC’s Infectious Disease Framework: https://riskmanagement.sites.olt.ubc.ca/files/2022/04/Communicable-Disease-Prevention-Framework.pdf.
+The BREB expects that all researchers, including students conducting course-based research projects, will follow UBC’s Communicable Disease Prevention Framework and take precautions against infectious diseases; this includes doing health checks for themselves and their participants before engaging in research.
+The BREB also expects that researchers will accommodate participant requests for increased infectious disease protections (see below, “Researcher Duty to Accommodate”).
+For more information, see UBC’s Framework: https://riskmanagement.sites.olt.ubc.ca/files/2022/04/Communicable-Disease-Prevention-Framework.pdf.

 Research with immunocompromised populations or international research